VOTE: Vision-Language-Action Optimization with Trajectory Ensemble Voting: Method

-During training, we introduce a special token \texttt{<ACT>} into the tokenizer of the LLM to explicitly signal the action prediction task.
-Specifically, we append this \texttt{<ACT>} token to the end of each language instruction sequence as the target token label, denoted as $\mathbf{y}_{\mathrm{token}}$.
-The LLM performs a single forward pass to generate this single token, and the final-layer hidden state corresponding to \texttt{<ACT>} is passed to the action head to predict continuous action values $\hat{\mathbf{a}}$.
+\textbf{Overview.} During training, we introduce a special token \texttt{<ACT>} into the tokenizer of the LLM to explicitly signal the action prediction task.
+Specifically, we append this \texttt{<ACT>} token to the end of each language instruction sequence as the target token label.
+After the LLM performs a single forward pass to generates the single token, its hidden state from the final-layer is passed to the action head for transformation into continuous action values $\hat{\bm{a}}$.

-Different from the original OpenVLA, to generate a large number of tokens for multiple actions, we train the model to output one single special token \texttt{<ACT>}, thus reducing the output token number significantly for acceleration.
-Furthermore, instead of employing a tokenizer to obtain action tokens—as is done in OpenVLA, SpatialVLA, and other methods—we directly utilize an action head to map the hidden states of the special token \texttt{<ACT>} to normalized continuous actions, enabling efficient parallel computation.
 We specify the details of our training framework below.